Mona-Roza/patterns_for_flutter_web/README.md

 # patterns_for_flutter_web

-This projetct include some Flutter Web App patterns.
+This project includes some Flutter Web App patterns.